gmvdm/pseudofish/content/emacs/using-deft-mode-for-notes-in-emacs.md

 Title: Using deft mode for notes in Emacs
 Date: 2013-03-14
 Author: gmwils
+Summary: How to use emacs to simplify note taking.

 [Deft](http://jblevins.org/projects/deft/) mode is one of my favorite discoveries of [emacs](http://www.gnu.org/software/emacs/), especially when